Rockhampton Museum of Art: Official opening

 Williams said it was only fitting to have a portrait of the woman who was a "driving force" behind the Rockhampton Museum of Art and said that he had no doubt that people will talk about Strelow's contribution to the city's arts and cultural heritage in the same way they do about Pilbeam's legacy.
 Williams said Strelow had been "a passionate, unflinching supporter" of the museum and the portrait was a "fitting tribute".
 After the unveiling, Strelow said she felt a "little embarrassed" by her portrait hanging beside Pilbeam who she described as a "legend" for taking a "somewhat ungainly and dusty provincial city" and giving it structure during his thirty years as mayor by sealing the roads, installing curbing and channelling, constructing a sewerage system and building the Fitzroy River Barrage while also nurturing the soul of the city.

 Yarwun artist Bindi Waugh, an Iman and Bundjalung woman, was also commissioned to complete artworks for the opening exhibition.

 One of the first functions held at the Rockhampton Museum of Art was a ceremony to announce the winner of the "Gold Award", a joint initiative between the RMOA, the RMOA Philanthropy Board and Rockhampton Regional Council.
 The Gold Award was established in 2012 as an invitational award to acquire additional contemporary artworks.
+It was established using a substantial bequest from Moya Gold (1928-2000), a philanthropist, as a part of her estate.

 The winner of the 2022 Gold Award was Wendy Sharpe for her work entitled "Self portrait as circus banner in purple skirt 2021".

+Another award conferred by the RMOA is the Bayton Award which is named for the John Bayton who was a Catholic bishop and artist who was instrumental in establishing its nationally significant art collection.
+This award is only open to artists, in all forms of art media, from Central Queensland.

 Future events at the Rockhampton Museum of Art will include tours, workshops, artist panels, pop-up artists and yoga.